-In Cairns Regional Council area there are 11,273 carers providing unpaid assistance to a person with a disability, long term illness or old age.
+In Cairns there were 11,273 carers providing unpaid assistance to a person with a disability, long term illness or old age in 2011.

 Derived from the Census question: